Institute for Supply Management

-Institute for Supply Management (ISM) is the oldest, and the largest, supply management association in the world.
-Founded in 1915, the U.S.-based not-for-profit educational association serves professionals and organizations with a keen interest in supply management, providing them education, training, qualifications, publications, information, and research.
+Institute for Supply Management (ISM) is the world's oldest and largest supply management association.
+Founded in 1915, the U.S.-based not-for-profit educational association serves professionals and organizations with interest in supply management, providing education, training, qualifications, publications, information, and research.

-ISM currently has over 50,000 members in more than 100 countries.
-It offers three qualifications, the Certified Professional in Supply Management (CPSM), Certified Professional in Supplier Diversity (CPSD), and the Associate Professional in Supply Management (APSM) and, in partnership with CAPS Research.
+ISM serves a community of over 50,000 members in more than 100 countries.
+It offers three qualifications, the Certified Professional in Supply Management (CPSM), Certified Professional in Supplier Diversity (CPSD), and the Associate Professional in Supply Management (APSM), in partnership with CAPS Research.

 History

-Institute for Supply Management originated in 1915 as the National Association of Purchasing Agents (N.A.P.A.).
+Institute for Supply Management originated in 1915 as the National Association of Purchasing Agents (NAPA).

-In the early twentieth century, purchasing and the function that it served and represented did not enjoy the full support of management, which was typically indifferent to it or unaware of its potential.
-Prior to 1915, local purchasing associations had formed in at least 10 major cities in the U.S., including one of the most active groups in Buffalo (founded in 1904).
-There was a realization among some purchasers that they needed a national group to advance their profession and share useful information among members, but support was spotty.
-There was a certain level of distrust organizers had to overcome as buyers were practically strangers to each other and feared that their participation would reveal information that could benefit rival companies.
-As Charles A. Steele, president of N.A.P.A. stated in 1923:
+In the early twentieth century, the purchasing function typically did not enjoy the full support of management, which was typically indifferent to its potential.
+Prior to 1915, local purchasing associations had formed in at least 10 major cities in the U.S., including in Buffalo (one of the most active groups, founded in 1904).
+Some purchasing officials decided to form a national group to advance their profession and share useful information among members, but support was spotty.
+Organizers had to overcome distrust over concerns that their participation would reveal trade secrets.
+As Charles A. Steele, president of NAPA stated in 1923: